jakubpietron/ComfortinoA7/README.md

 # ComfortinoA7

-**You can order your Comfortino modules at www.comfortino.eu**

 **A7 GPS + GSM Arduino Libraries.
-For use with official Comfortino modules only.
+Intended for use with Comfortino modules.
-Do not redistribute, property of JMLABS Sp. z o.o.**

 // SIMPLE EXAMPLE LIBRARY FOR COMFORTINO A7 GSM+GPS MODULE
 // USE SERIAL COMMANDS TO CONTROL: